lftxd1/iEnhancer-DLRA/readme.md

 ## Indroduction

-Welcome to the iEnhancer-RLA code repository. iEnhancer-RLA is a deep learning method based on a self-attentive mechanism to fuse local and global features of sequences to identify and classify enhancers.
+Welcome to the iEnhancer-DLRA code repository. iEnhancer-DLRA is a deep learning method based on a self-attentive mechanism to fuse local and global features of sequences to identify and classify enhancers.

 ## Performance

-The experimental results on the independent test dataset indicate that iEnhancer-RLA performs better than nine existing state-of-the-art methods in both identification and classification of enhancers in  all almost metrics.
+The experimental results on the independent test dataset indicate that iEnhancer-DLRA performs better than nine existing state-of-the-art methods in both identification and classification of enhancers in  all almost metrics.

 **Enhancer identifier :**